-The Internet can be a dangerous place thanks to the anonymity it provides.
-Yet, this anonymity is limited, especially if you take part in questionable Internet browsing activities.
-Take, for instance, the hack of Ashley Madison, a website dedicated to cheating on one’s spouse.
-This July, a hacker group called the “Impact Team,” infiltrated the site and is now threatening to expose these cheaters.
+The anonymity Internet supposedly provides can give one a false sense of security.
+If you find yourself browsing some sketchy websites, you may get burned.
+Take, for example, the hack of Ashley Madison, a website dedicated to cheating on one’s spouse.
+Recently a group called the “Impact Team,” hacked the site and threatened to expose these cheaters.

-For starters, you should never assume that any one site is invulnerable to hacking attacks.
-Just last June, even the United States federal government was hacked and the confidential records of 4 million employees were compromised.
-No single site is capable of warding off all attackers, especially sites which exhibit a high profile.
+Even the United States federal government was recently hacked and the confidential records of 4 million employees were compromised.
+No site is bulletproof, especially high profile sites.

-Essentially, if a skilled hacker wants to find out what you’ve been doing on the Internet, they’ll probably be able to do so.
-Although, if you take measures to prevent hackers from tracking your online endeavors, you can minimize the chances that they’ll uncover dirt on you.
-Granted, you may not have anything to hide, but it’s still important that you keep as much sensitive information hidden as possible.
+Essentially, if a skilled hacker wants your browsing history, they can get it.
+Yes, you can minimize the chances that they’ll uncover dirt on you.
+You may not have anything to hide, but it’s still important to protect your sensitive information.
 You never know who might be watching.

-Here are five ways you can minimize how much of your sensitive information can be found online:
+Here are five ways you can minimize your online exposure:Clear Your Browsing History

 Don’t Use Your Real Name

-Easily one of the best ways to keep your online activity from biting back is by not using your real name.
 This is easier said than done.
-Although, many websites like Facebook require real names in order to keep people accountable for what they post.
-Whenever you can conceal your real name, be sure to do so.
+Many websites like Facebook require real names to keep people accountable for what they post.
+Whenever you can conceal your real name, do so.

 Don’t Use Personal Photos